micropython/micropython/docs/pyboard/tutorial/assembler.rst

 Inline assembler
 ================

-Here you will learn how to write inline assembler in Micro Python.
+Here you will learn how to write inline assembler in MicroPython.

 **Note**: this is an advanced tutorial, intended for those who already know a bit about microcontrollers and assembly language.

-Micro Python includes an inline assembler.
+MicroPython includes an inline assembler.
 It allows you to write assembly routines as a Python function, and you can call them as you would a normal Python function.